munyanezaarmel/munyanezaarmel/README.md

 - 📫 How to reach me **munyaarmel61@gmail.com**

-- ⚡ Fun fact I play games and go to the GYM very often.
+- ⚡ Fun fact I play soccer and go to the GYM very often.

 ## 🚀 Languages and Tools: